Savelli family: History

 By the 17th century, the Savelli had fallen on lean times.
 Castel Gandolfo had been relinquished under terms of Pope Clement VIII's "bull of the barons" to the Papal treasury in return for a mere 150,000 scudi in 1596, and in 1650 Albano, with its princely title, was turned over to the Savalli family.

+A collateral branch, the Giannuzzi Savelli ('Giannuzzi' adopted later on) represents descendants of Antonio Savelli of Rignano who moved to the Kingdom of Naples in 1421 to fight as a condottiero.
+This branch, in turn, is divided into two lines.
+The first line inherited the title of Prince of Cerenzia (principe di Cerenzia) in 1769 from Ippolita Rota, the mother of Ercole Giannuzzi Savelli of the barons of Pietramala who was last of her house.
+Members of this line included the republican patriot Luigi Giannuzzi Savelli of the Princes of Cerenzia who was shot 3 April 1799 by orders of Cardinal Ruffo.
+During the 20th century, this line of the Princes of Cerenzia extinguished in the House of Paternò who assumed its titles.
+The second line, of the Barons of Pietramala and Patricians of Cosenza is still flourishing today.

 Popes

 In brackets the year of the beginning and end of his pontificate: